 Martial arts, medical, technical, or scientific projects are ineligible.

 Projects that include political activities, religious activities, social welfare activities, and commercial activities are ineligible.

 Expected impact on the audience and the U.S. arts scene

 Organizational ability to carry through with the project

 Capacity to provide future continuity

-Applicants must send the following materials.
-Any other relevant items can be attached.
+Applicants must submit the following materials.
+Other relevant items may be included.